 - 2.14.
 Baseline data should be collected for future reference.
-These data are normally collected in the pre-service inspection carried out before the start of plant operation, including inspection performed during manufacturing, whenever applicable; they give information on initial conditions which supplements manufacturing and - examinations.
+These data are normally collected in the pre-service inspection carried out before the start of plant operation, including inspection performed during manufacturing, whenever applicable; they give information on initial conditions which supplements manufacturing and construction data in providing a basis for comparison with the data from subsequent examinations.
 In the pre-service inspection the same methods, techniques and types of equipment should be used as those which are planned to be used for in-service inspections.
-Whenever an SSC has been repaired or replaced, a pre-service inspection should be performed before putting it into operation.
-2.15.
-When new inspection methods are introduced, a comparison with the previous
+Whenever an SSC has been repaired or replaced, a pre-service inspection should be performed before putting it into operation. - 2.15.
+When new inspection methods are introduced, a comparison with the previous methods should be made.
+Such a comparison will provide a revised baseline for future inspections.
+If risk-informed approach is used for the In-service inspection it should be ensured that such a approach in no way leads to a reduction in the level of safety.

-INTERRELATIONSHIP BETWEEN MAINTENANCE, SURVEILLANCE
+INTERRELATIONSHIP BETWEEN MAINTENANCE, SURVEILLANCE AND IN-SERVICE INSPECTION

 - 2.16.
 Maintenance, surveillance and in-service inspection have a common objective, which is to ensure that the plant is operated in accordance with the design assumptions and intent, and within the operational limits and conditions.
 Maintenance, for example, should always be followed by a series of tests.
 Results of surveillance or in-service inspection should be compared with the acceptance criteria.
 If the results fall outside the acceptance criteria, corrective actions should be initiated.
 Such actions should include corrective maintenance measures such as adjustment, repair or replacement of defective items to prevent recurrence.
 These activities should be planned and co-ordinated effectively.
-A common database should be established in order to share relevant data and evaluations of results among the organizations that are involved in the planning - 2.17.
+A common database should be established in order to share relevant data and evaluations of results among the organizations that are involved in the planning and implementation of MS&I activities. - 2.17.
 Testing consists of post-maintenance testing, surveillance testing and in-service inspection testing.
 The purpose of the tests is to confirm that the SSCs continue to meet the design intent.
 In this Safety Guide, testing is dealt with separately for maintenance, surveillance and in-service inspection, as appropriate.
 Additional guidance on testing can be found in Ref.
 The Management System for Nuclear Installations, IAEA Safety Standards Series No. GS-G-3.5 [5].